cscorley/dissertation/chapters/4_proposed/1_flt.md

 The right side of Figure \ref{fig:snapshot-flt} illustrates the retrieval process.
 The main prerequisite of the retrieval process is to build the search engine.
-The search engine is constructed from a topic model trained from a corpus and an index of that corpus inferred from that model.
+We construct the search engine from a topic model trained from a corpus and an index of that corpus inferred from that model.
 This means that an index is no more than each input document's thematic structure (i.e., the document's inferred topic distribution).